ifarshgar/Simple-HTML-Challenge/README.md

 - Semantic HTML structure
 - Use of standard HTML tags (headings, paragraphs, lists, links, etc.)
-- No Auxiliary JavaScript libraries other than the one in the challenge instruction with pure HTML/CSS
+- No Auxiliary JavaScript libraries other than the codepen one in the challenge instruction with pure HTML/CSS

 ## Files